Sang172/Text-Summarizer-App-with-Pegasus-and-Bart/README.md

 # Text Summarizer App with Pegasus and Bart

-This is the code for a simple text summarizer app that I made using Flask, FastAPI, and Streamlit.
+This repository contains the code for a simple text summarizer app that I made using Flask, FastAPI, and Streamlit.

 The language models are based two open source models, [Google's Pegasus](https://huggingface.co/google/pegasus-xsum) and [Meta's BART](https://huggingface.co/facebook/bart-large-cnn).